 Serenberry Vineyards : Discover your favorite Serenberry wines with their specially designed, Guided Wine Tastings, first come, first served.
 Explore on your own with one of their three Wine Flights, sip on a glass of wine, or share your favorite bottle with friends.
 Munch on their Made in Georgia snacks or bring along your own picnic to enjoy.

 Many consider Blue Ridge to be the Trout Fishing capital of Georgia.
 With over 100 miles of Trout Streams in Fannin County alone it is easy to see why.
 Book a guided tour with Cohutta Fishing Company for an unforgettable experience.
 Check out their shop downtown for all your Fly fishing needs.

 What better way to explore the beautiful North Georgia Mountains than by Horseback?
 Cowgirl Up Stables works to provide the best horseback riding experience possible.
 They love nothing more than watching people have the time of their lives as they conquer their fears and ride for the first time.
 It is their goal to make sure all their customers and horses have a safe, happy time while out on the trails.

 Expedition Bigfoot is North Georgia’s “Biggest” Family Attraction!
 Life-size and Interactive exhibits, Country’s largest permanent display of footprint casts, The world’s only Bigfoot Research and Tech Vehicle on display, and Much, much more.
 Keep an eye out for Big Foot himself while enjoying all Blue Ridge has to offer!

 Looking for a place to stay while you explore things to do in Blue Ridge GA?
-Check out some of Cabin Connoisseur’s favorite North Georgia Rentals.
+Check out some of Cabin Connoisseur’s favorite Blue Ridge, GA Cabin Rentals.
 Thank you for taking time to visit some of our favorite things to do in Blue Ridge GA.